WillieMaddox/Airbus_SDC_dup/RESEARCH.md

 The two examples above are instances where both images overlap eachother completely.
 However, the Airbus_SDC dataset also contains image pairs that overlap partially.
 The partitioning scheme used for the Airbus_SDC was to chop up large `6000 x 60000` acquisitions into smaller, more manageable `768 x 768` chunks, using a stride of `256` along both spatial dimensions ([Ref](https://www.kaggle.com/c/airbus-ship-detection/discussion/64675)).
-This means that there are at most 25 possible ways in which an image can overlap with another image.
+This means that there are exactly 25 ways in which an image can overlap with another image.

 ![fig5x5](notebooks/figures/overlap-5x5.jpg)